Coffee and the Link to Premature Death

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Coffee is not only a pervasive beverage of choice but also a popular subject for health research.
 In fact, doctors have been interested in the health effects of coffee since at least 17th century Europe, says cardiac surgeon Marc Gillinov, MD, co-author of Heart 411: The Only Guide to Heart Health You’ll Ever Need.

 But what should consumers do with the results of these studies — especially when some tout the health benefits of coffee while others warn against the drink’s ill effects?
-The latter is the case with a recent study from Mayo Clinic that links excessive coffee drinking with premature death.
+The latter is the case with a recent study that links excessive coffee drinking with premature death.

 “Observational studies cannot prove causality.
 They suggest something, but they don’t prove cause and effect.”